monicajaimesc/simple_shell/README.md

 # #cisfun-Lama6a~$ Simple Shell

+<blockquote class="imgur-embed-pub" lang="en" data-id="a/iqPq967"><a href="//imgur.com/a/iqPq967"></a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>

 This repo has our custom shell project, which attempts to replicate some of the processes of the 'sh' shell or 'bash' shell.
 For more on the processes of #cisfun-Lama6a~$, please reference our blog post here:
 ## Synopsis
-Built and tested in the Ubuntu 14.04 LTS via Vagrant in VirtualBox and compiled with GCC version 4.8.4. #cisfun-Lama6a~$ Simple Shell integrates commands located in the system's PATH with custom built-in commands, and also functionality from bash standard commands.
+Built and tested in the Ubuntu 14.04 LTS via Vagrant in VirtualBox and compiled with GCC version 4.8.4.
+Lama6a~$ Simple Shell integrates commands located in the system's PATH with custom built-in commands, and also functionality from bash standard commands.
 ## Quick Start
    Git clone all this respository to your local directory.
    $ git clone https://github.com/monicajaimesc/simple_shell.git

       Compile the program.
       $ make all
          Execute the shell.